- Now, more than ever, you can have control over the care and services you need

 - Determine how much involvement you want in managing your HCP

-- Have more understanding about how your HCP is funded, and how these funds will be spent
+- Have more understanding about how your HCP is funded, and how these funds will be spent.
+You will also be able to see how much funding you have in your specific package

 - Monitor your HCP to determine whether it still meets your care needs